vinubalan/drivenow-scraper/README.md

 - Screenshots are compressed and watermarked automatically
 - Large screenshots may take time to process (timeout is 120 seconds)
 - Check R2 bucket permissions if uploads fail
+- Screenshots are shared across all vehicles in the same city-date combination

+### Console Output Issues
+- Progress bar may not display correctly in some terminals
+- Detailed logs are always available in `scraper.log`
+- Query the database directly to verify data was collected correctly

 ## Notes